 Posted by Jigsaw Health TV on February 09, 2018

-The Mitochondria are the powerhouse of the cell.
+The Mitochondria is the powerhouse of the cell.
 But how do these powerhouses work?

 Thomas DeLauer breaks down how our cells utilize fats, carbs, and proteins for energy and how ketosis affects this energy producing process on the latest #ScienceSaturday